danozka/proxy-router/README.md

 ### Routing
 Edit [routing.json](./resources/routing.json) to define your request hostname patterns and the proxies to point to.
-The `proxyId` field of each routing rule has to point to an existing proxy in [proxy.json](./resources/proxy.json) file.
+The `proxyId` field of each routing rule has to point to an existing proxy in your [proxy.json](./resources/proxy.json) file.
 ```json
 [
   {